-- Can you think of a reason why money shows up so often in scriptural discussions about our spiritual condition?
+- Why do you think money shows up often as a metaphor for our spiritual condition?